jtof-dev/jtof.dev/README.md

 ```

 # to do
-- [ ] tweak mobile view to fit the phone screen better (have the 800px <hr> line completely fill the screen, and increase font size)
+- [ ] tweak css for better theming and better mobile view
+  - rewrite mobile css changes to be in `%`'s to better fit mobile view
+    - add padding to header and footer so that it is padded by a couple of pixels from the edges of the 800px viewbox / mobile view
-  - [ ] increase mobile view size of home png, dark toggle, and search bar in `cookbook`
+  - increase mobile view size of home png, dark toggle, and search bar in `cookbook`
+  - add a grayscale filter to the languages `png`'s that get removed on hover
+  - experiment with theme changes
+    - take more inspiration from the [gruvbox light theme](https://github.com/morhetz/gruvbox)
+    - try out different dark shades
 - [ ] add resume page
-- [ ] add an about me page
+- [ ] add an about me page (probably as part of the homepage)
 - [ ] add movie and show reviews (I can reuse a lot of the code from `cookbook`, with some modified code)